 Skip to 9 minutes and 56 seconds And we actually have a whole page dedicated to science and STEM clubs with lots of activities that are easy to use, and that are not just chemistry but go across all of the sciences and into DT and computing as well.
 And the link below will take you to that page.

 Skip to 10 minutes and 14 seconds Once again, thank you very much for the time and effort you’ve put into the course.
 We hope you find this all useful.
 And from Tim, myself, and Louise, we thank you for the time and effort.

-Q&A with Mark
+Q&A with Course Educators